cobibean/flare-custom-feeds-toolkit/README.md

 This codebase is designed to be AI-friendly:

-- **`CODEBASE_CONTEXT.md`** — Start here.
-Technical overview of contracts, data flow, and architecture.
+- **`CODEBASE_CONTEXT.md`** — Technical overview of contracts, data flow, and architecture.
+Feed this to your AI assistant for better help.
-- **`UIPLAN.md`** — Deep dive into the frontend: components, hooks, patterns, and implementation details.

-If you're using Cursor, Claude, or another AI coding assistant, feed it these files for better help.

 ---